helm/charts/README.md

 Stable Charts:

-1. Provide a method for data persistence
+1. Provide a method for data persistence (if applicable)
 1. Support application upgrades
 1. Allow customization of the application configuration
 1. Provide a secure default configuration